nAItiklearn/bot-to-bot/README.md

 - **OOP Basics** - classes, objects, inheritance
 - **Mini Projects** - small fun projects like number guessing game, password generator

+## NOW IM LEARNING ABOUT LIBRARIES  OF PYTHON SO ILL UPDATE IT EVERYTIME I DO ONE
+- **added python** - slicing ,arithmetic ,broadcasting, aggregate functions, filtering

 ## My Thoughts on the Course

 Honestly, if you don't know anything about Python, Apna College's course is pretty solid.
 It's in Hindi/English mix which makes it easier to understand, and they explain things in a simple way.
 Perfect for absolute beginners like I was.